benjaminbencsik/bbti/README.md

 # bbti
-Bug Bounty Tool Installer installs popular tools used for bug bounty hunting
+Bug Bounty Tool Installer installs popular tools used for bug bounty hunting.

-This installer will create a directory in your home folder called "~/tools"
+This installer will create a directory in your home folder called "~/tools".
+If you have any suggestions on tools to add please request them and I will add it to this script.

 Installation process: